ValdiviaDev/Stardust-Engine/docs/README.md

 	- Nodes functionality
 	- Component graph script functionality

+## Main core sub-systems

+### Optimizations

 ## NodeGraph visual scripting
 This engine counts with a visual scripting system using node graphs.
 This serves the purpose to program something in-game directly using a visual system integraded into the engine itself.
 It is mostly useful for people that don't know how to code or know only the basics.

 ### Component graph script
 - In this component you can create a new script or drag a preexisting script from assets.
 - You can drag GameObjects to the Blackboard, to use it as a reference in the NodeGraph script
 - The timers you use in the NodeGraph will be shown here in the component.

 ### NodeGraph functionality
 - Click "Show Graph" and "Hide Graph" in the Component graph script to show or hide a window showcasing the node graph.
 - Inside the graph, mouse right click to create a new node.
 - Inside the graph, mouse left click to select a node, move it or change its variables.
 - There are two types of nodes:
 	* Events: Are always updating and when the event specified in the node happens, all the outputs connected to it start to update.
 	* Actions: Need to have an event or another action as an input.
 Theese nodes make that something happen with a GameObject, scene or another game interaction.

 Actions can be connected to other actions, to make an on-chain reaction and events can be connected to other events if the user wants to use a multiple event (example: move the mouse and press a key).
 Events can be also connected to actions if the user wants something to occur in some specific situations (example: while an object is moving right, pressing the mouse makes it stop).